anirudhb/0002-USACO-Training/README.md

 This is a repository containing my solutions to the USACO training challenges.
 Solutions are written in C++ (I would use Rust if it was supported!)

+**BEFORE YOU BUILD: Check `CMakeLists.txt` for special instructions regarding your machine's setup.**

 ## Automated testing

 **TODO**